guardian/ssm-scala/README.md

 You'll also need to ensure you're using a recent AMI that has at least version 2.3.672.0 of systems manager - this is now in our base images so using a recent amigo AMI should do the job.

+Once these permissions are added, the `ssm-agent` service running on the boxes will need to be restarted before connecting.
+This will happen as boxes are cycled – e.g. by redeploying your app – or you can restart an agent manually with `sudo snap restart amazon-ssm-agent.amazon-ssm-agent`.

 ### On your machine

 Upgrade your local version of ssm and awscli: